Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: Related Works

 \subsection{Diffusion-model Fine-tuning}

-Diffusion-model fine-tuning refer to the technique that updating the pre-trained diffusion-model parameters to improve its performance on a specific use case.
+Diffusion-model fine-tuning refers to the technique that updating the pre-trained diffusion-model parameters to improve its performance on a specific use case.
 In this section, we review the fine-tuning methods that support online learning of the black-box objective function.

-\cite{black2023training,fan2024reinforcement} formulate the diffusion fine-tuning problem as a reinforcement learning (RL) problem within Markov Decision Processes (MDPs), and proposes an iterative algorithm to fine-tune diffusion model by using Proximal Policy Optimization (PPO) \citep{schulman2017equivalence,uehara2024understanding} loss function. \cite{fan2024reinforcement} integrates the PPO with a KL regularization to prevent the fine-tuned model deviated too much from the pre-trained model.
+\cite{black2023training,fan2024reinforcement} formulate the diffusion fine-tuning problem as a reinforcement learning (RL) problem within Markov Decision Processes (MDPs), and propose an iterative algorithm to fine-tune the diffusion model by using Proximal Policy Optimization (PPO) \citep{schulman2017equivalence,uehara2024understanding} loss function. \cite{fan2024reinforcement} integrates the PPO with a KL regularization to prevent the fine-tuned model from deviating too much from the pre-trained model.

-On the other hand, \cite{yang2024using} does not requires an absolute objective values, instead it uses the relative reward on pair of samples by integrating DPO (Direct Preference Optimization) \citep{rafailov2024direct}, a technique for fine-tuning large language models, into diffusion model.
+On the other hand, \cite{yang2024using} does not require an absolute objective value; instead, it uses the relative reward on a pair of samples by integrating DPO (Direct Preference Optimization) \citep{rafailov2024direct}, a technique for fine-tuning large language models, into the diffusion model.

-Fine-tuning diffusion model requires large amount of GPU memory.
-Existing works mitigates the memory consumption by using LoRA (Low-Rank Adaptation) \citep{hu2021lora} technique, and only fine-tune parameters of the attention blocks in UNet.
+Fine-tuning the diffusion model requires a large amount of GPU memory.
+Existing work mitigates memory consumption by using the LoRA technique (Low-Rank Adaptation) \citep{hu2021lora} and only fine-tunes parameters of the attention blocks in UNet.
 We categorize the related works based on whether they support the online and black-box objective tasks in Appendix \ref{appendix_related_works} Table \ref{tab:related_works}.